coreos/docs/os/booting-on-vmware.md

 Gateway=192.168.178.1
 ```

+This unit file will subsequently configure the matching network interface.

+### Defining Cloud-config in Guestinfo

-This unit file will configure the matching network interface.
-If you have set `guestinfo.coreos.config.data` or `guestinfo.coreos.config.url` variables, `coreos-cloudinit` will try to apply these Cloud Configs on VM and substitute `$private_ipv4` and `$public_ipv4` variables if you've configured network interfaces' roles using `interface.<n>.role` guest variable.
+If either the `guestinfo.coreos.config.data` or `guestinfo.coreos.config.url` property is set, `coreos-cloudinit` will apply the referenced cloud-config.
+Cloudinit will substitute the `$private_ipv4` and `$public_ipv4` variables if you've configured network interface roles using the `guestinfo.interface.<n>.role` property.

-### Defining Cloud-Config in GuestInfo

-There are two supported encoding types, which can be configured with the `guestinfo.coreos.config.data.encoding` variable:
+Cloud-config data is prepared for the guestinfo facility in one of two encoding types, specified in the `guestinfo.coreos.config.data.encoding` variable:

 |  Encoding   |                      Command                      |
 |:------------|:--------------------------------------------------|
 | base64      | `base64 -w0 /path/to/user_data && echo`           |
 | gzip+base64 | `gzip -c /path/to/user_data | base64 -w0 && echo` |

-To avoid having to `base64`, you can retrieve your Cloud-Config from a URL with the `guestinfo.coreos.config.url` variable.
+To avoid having to `base64` or otherwise encode raw data into your VMX, you can retrieve your cloud-config from a URL specified in the `guestinfo.coreos.config.url` variable instead.

 #### Example